My Best Bujo Tips To Make Journaling Easier

 Maybe you don’t think of yourself as an artist and don’t want to turn your bullet journal into an art journal, and that is perfectly okay.
 If you want to be creative you can get artsy with craft supplies to make it simple yet fun.

 As an added bonus, lots of creative Bujo supplies come in handy when you made a mistake on your bullet journal.
 You can simply cover up any mistake with stickers, washi tape, or a printable.
 Imagination goes a long way here.

 You can use washi tape to decorate your bullet journal in so many ways but this hack here is all about organization!

-Easily browse through your different sections and find the page you need quickly.
+This helps you to easily browse through your different sections and find the page you need quickly.

 You can color-code every collection of your journal, by either lining the edge of the page with washi tape or making small washi tabs on the special pages.

 Either way will help you visualize the different pages within your bullet journal.
-So for instance, monthly logs are all one color, daily logs are another color, and trackers yet another, etc.
+So for instance, monthly logs are all one color, daily logs are another color, and trackers are yet another, etc.

 Some sections to consider color coding: